Instruction for authors

 Punctuation characteristics of the English language should be used (semicolons, colons, question marks and exclamation marks are never preceded by a space).
 There is no space between opening bracket and the following word or closing bracket and the preceding word.
 Accented letters (such as ê) should be accented also when printed in uppercase (i.e., Ê).
 Small capital font should not be used.

-The title should be short and communicative; do not use acronyms except those that are commonly used; avoid acronyms known only to those highly specialized in the field.
+The title should be short and communicative; avoid acronyms, most acronyms are understood only by specialists in the field.

 The title page should include the surname and forenames (in full) of each author, their department and institution, the e-mail address of the corresponding author (who should be identified by an asterisk), and a short title (running head) of no more than 45 characters including spaces.